fluent/fluent-bit-docs/installation/yocto.md

 the workaround for this problem is to remove the _FORTIFY_SOURCE from the build system.

-### Fluent Bit v1.1.0 (dev) and native AArch64 support
+### Fluent Bit v1.1 and native AArch64 support

-Fluent Bit v1.1.0 which is under active development on [GIT Master](https://github.com/fluent/fluent-bit), already integrates native AArch64 support where stack switches for co-routines are done through native ASM calls, on this scenario there is no issues as the one faced with _FORTIFY_SOURCE in previous 1.0.x series.
+Fluent Bit >= v1.1.x already integrates native AArch64 support where stack switches for co-routines are done through native ASM calls, on this scenario there is no issues as the one faced with _FORTIFY_SOURCE in previous 1.0.x series.